techyugadi/memtrack/README.md

 # Testing

 An example program has been taken from the memwatch source.
 The relevant file is tests/leaky.js .
-To see how memtrack works, run the command : node leaky , and point your browser to http://localhost:7575 (Allow for a delay of about 5 minutes for any useful data to show up.)
+To see how memtrack works, run the command : node tests/leaky.js , and point your browser to http://localhost:7575 (Allow for a delay of about 5 minutes for any useful data to show up.)